pingidentity/pingidentity-devops-getting-started/docs/deployPingCentral.md

 ## Preserve the database

-To preserve any updates to the MySQL database, you need to bind mount the `./conf/mysql/data` directory to the `/var/lib/mysql` volume.
-You also need to bind mount `./conf/pingcentral.jwk` to `/opt/server/conf/pingcentral.jwk` to save the hostkey file created on initial startup of the PingCentral container.
+To preserve any updates to the MySQL database, you need to mount the `./conf/mysql/data` directory to the `/var/lib/mysql` volume.
+You also need to mount `./conf/pingcentral.jwk` to `/opt/server/conf/pingcentral.jwk` to save the hostkey file created on initial startup of the PingCentral container.
 You'll need the saved hostkey to access the database.

 1. If the stack is running, bring it down: